elyasha/myVelib/README.md

-``Test-scenario file``: A test-scenario file contains a number of CLUI commands whose execution allows for reproducing a given test scenario, typically setting up a given config- uration of the myvelib system (i.e. creation of some velib network, adding of some users, simulation of some rental/returning of bikes, simulation of planning of a ride, computation of statistics for the stations and the users, etc.).
+``Test-scenario file``: A test-scenario file contains a number of CLUI commands whose execution allows for reproducing a given test scenario, typically setting up a given config- uration of the myvelib system (i.e. creation of some velib network, adding of some users, simulation of some rental/returning of bicycles, simulation of planning of a ride, computation of statistics for the stations and the users, etc.).
 You may include several test-scenario files (e.g. testScenario1.txt, testScenario2.txt, ...).
 For each test-scenario file you provide us with you MUST include a description of its content (what does it test?) in the